TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 47/Genesis 47.7.md

 ---

-And Joseph brought in Jacob his father, and set him before Pharaoh: and Jacob blessed Pharaoh.
+Joseph brought in Jacob, his father, and set him before Pharaoh, and Jacob blessed Pharaoh.